AIforSpace/2024/_pages/home.md

     </ul>
     <p>
       <span style="font-weight:500;">Submission:</span>
-      Submissions should be in the <a href="http://cvpr2021.thecvf.com/sites/default/files/2020-09/cvpr2021AuthorKit_2.zip" download="cvpr2021AuthorKit_2" target="_blank">CVPR format</a> and are limited to 8 pages excluding reference.
+      Submissions should be in the CVPR format and are limited to 8 pages excluding reference.
+      Please use the <a href="/static/cvpr2021AuthorKit_2.zip" download>template</a> files for detailed formatting instructions.
       Please refer to the main conference's <a href="http://cvpr2021.thecvf.com/node/33#submission-guidelines">submission guildlines</a> for more details.
       Accepted works will be published in the CVPR 2021 proceedings (online/app, IEEE Xplore, and CVF open access).
       The submissions will be handled by the CMT paper management system (link to be anounced).